 This stratification of theory-formation has far reaching consequences for the descriptive work of STS.
-Articulating the evidential dimension of theory-formation makes us understand the real nature of theory-ladenness.
-As we said in § 4.3, specifying the abstraction/idealization process of theory formation means specifying the theoryladenness of observation and thus experimentation.
-The main thrust of this conception is that it would be a mistake to put forward theoryladenness as a sufficient argument for showing that experimental support cannot determine scientific change, as Paul Feyerabend did for example (see § 3.3).
+Articulating the evidential dimension of theory-formation makes us understand the real nature of theoryladenness.
+As we said in § 4.3, specifying the abstraction/idealization process of theory formation means specifying the theory-ladenness of observation and thus experimentation.
+The main thrust of this conception is that it would be a mistake to put forward theory-ladenness as a sufficient argument for showing that experimental support cannot determine scientific change, as Paul Feyerabend did for example (see § 3.3).
 It is true that evidential factors (such as successful experimental outcomes) by themselves do not explain preference over rival theories.
 However, it is quite another thing to deduce from theory-ladenness that evidential factors play no rule in theory-choice.
 For extra-evidential factors as conceived by, say, SSK, do not account for all those other evidential factors involved in theory-formation that we have pointed out above, such as the instrumental theories of level 2, the metaphysical assumptions of level 0, and so on.

 In real practice, when an experiment fails to confirm a substantive theory, a scientist will start by controlling those assumption that are at the "periphery" of her/his theoretical assumptions.
 That is, s/he will start to blame all those assumptions whose revision is less disruptive with respect to the possibility of completely rejecting a well-consolidated background of theoretical assumptions.
 S/he would then start by assuming there is something wrong with the procedures employed at level 5 and 4, then s/he would probably control the cogency of the instrumental theories employed at level 2 and only as a last resort s/he would start to doubt more substantial assumptions (in terms of widely-shared acceptance within the scientific community) such as those employed at level 0, 1.
-On our view, this is the way to confer an operational meaning to
+The history of science shows how this is the way many have proceeded, with the rejection of level 0 as both the last resort and the start of a completely new way of understanding science itself - a circumstance that may have only happened once in the history of Western culture, that is with the Copernican revolution.